paul-hammant/tbd/content/game-changers/index.md

 He calls out a requirement for "fast integration/build/test cycles".
 This is key.
 In fact, every pro Trunk-Based Development game changer listed in this page was facilitated by faster builds generally (versus a predecessor technique for the team in question).
 And, no, faster did not mean delete or comment out automated test execution in the build.
-Faster meant reduce the elapsed time to "a few minutes" (Kent again).
+Faster meant to reduce the elapsed time to "a few minutes" (Kent again).

 Kent had pioneered (with many industry luminary friends) in 1996 on the famous Chrysler Comprehensive Compensation System